Zanaad/ComputerNetworks-SocketProgramming/README.md

    - The Server will confirm the access level.
 2. Send Commands:
    - Full access clients:
+     - INFO: Display a list of all available commands
+     - LIST: List all files in the Files folder
      - CREATE [filename]: creates a file,
      - WRITE [filename] [content]: writes in the file specified,
      - READ [filename]: reads from the file specified,
      - DELETE [filename]: deletes the file specified,
      - EXIT: exits the application.
    - Read only access clients:
+     - LIST: List all files created by clients in the Files folder
      - READ[filename]: reads from the file specified,
      - EXIT: exits the application.